KentStateWeb/rwd/class/assignments/project-summary.md

 * Using your content templates, you'll begin to add CSS styling to your CSS
 * You'll create some repeatable template elements using Jekyll
-* You'll determine how each repeatable element looks and functions
+* You'll determine how each repeatable element looks and functions together

 <a class="button small" href="/class/assignments/templates">View Template Project</a>

-### 8:  HTML/CSS Style Guide and Patterns
+### 8:  HTML/CSS Pattern Library

 * Based on your final prototypes, you'll develop a pattern library that demonstrates the typography, colors and primary atomic elements used in the design
-* You'll include documentation on how to use these elements
-* You'll include some guidelines for content, such as voice and personality

-<a class="button small" href="/class/assignments/style">View Style Guide Project</a>
+<a class="button small" href="/class/assignments/style">View Pattern Library Project</a>

-### 9:  Project Timeline, Presentation & Critiques
+### 9:  Project Hub, Review Session & Critiques

-* You'll invite the client in for a hands-on walkthrough of the final prototype
+* You'll invite the client in for a hands-on walkthrough of the final prototype and style guide
-* You'll show a retrospective of what you did to get to this point
+* You'll show a retrospective of what you did to get to this point via the Project Hub
 * The class will participate, asking questions and making suggestions
 * The class will evaluate the success of your design based on the client's initial goals

-<a class="button small" href="/class/assignments/timeline-presentation">View Timeline/Presentation Project</a>
+<a class="button small" href="/class/assignments/timeline-presentation">View Project Hub/Review Session Project</a>

 ### 10:  Group and Self Assessment

 * Your boss wants to know how you think the project went and what you could do better.
 * You'll evaluate yourself and your team member.
-* You'll submit your final prototype, style guide and project timeline.

 <a class="button small" href="/class/assignments/">View Group/Self Assessment Project</a>